-2018 2019
+Constitution of Balance Date 2020 2019

-\$'000 \$'000 Sensitivity at Balance Date
+Sensitivity at Balance Date \$'000 \$'000

-2 205 Ore Sales Revenue:
+Ore Sales Revenue:

-3,839 (3,839) 2,395 (2,395) 10% increase in iron ore prices 10% decrease in iron ore prices
+- 10% increase in iron ore prices 4,311 2,395

-2,395 (2,395) - 10% increase in iron ore prices
+- 10% decrease in iron ore prices (4,311) (2,395)

 The sensitivities have been determined as the dollar impact of a 10% increase and decrease in benchmark iron ore prices on trade receivables subject to provisional pricing at each reporting date, while holding all other variables, including foreign exchange rates, constant.
 The relationship between iron ore prices and exchange rates is complex, and movements in exchange rates can impact commodity prices.
 The above sensitivities should therefore be used with caution.